We follow the exact route of each year’s Tour de France, with the following exceptions…

 Unfortunately we can’t offer places for non cycling friends or partners.
 The main reasons are hotel capacity (we need it all for our cyclists!) and the nature of the event (which is so all-consuming in terms of energy, new friends, tour chat and evening admin that trying to make time and space for someone not participating in the cycling is much more difficult that you’d imagine, not to mention the very little time you’d spend together).

 We do however offer Paris friends and family places for cyclists riding into Paris who would like to be met and cheered in on the last stage.
 You can invite friends and family to join you for the last night celebration party and we also have the option for them to join us for the last cycle into Paris.
 The places can be booked via the Rider Zone.

 If you have any more specific questions about friends or relatives meeting up with you in France, please email firstname.lastname@example.org

 We hope that our Loops offer enough variety to challenge and delight everyone.
 However, if you’d like to join two Loops together or take part in two Loops with a gap between them, that’s no problem.
 We will however ask you to commit to the higher of the two fundraising targets as well as 50% of the lower target.

 *Note that it is not possible to make a Grand Loop place by joining shorter Loops.

 Your fundraising target is a key part of your commitment to taking part in Le Loop.
 We give masses of support, ideas and tools.
 It’s achievable!
 We know it is – over 700 riders have done it before you (and we’ve done it ourselves).
-Ultimately though, if necessary, we will ask you to top up your fundraising yourself if necessary, to reach your target.
+Ultimately though we will ask you to top up your fundraising yourself if necessary, to reach your target.

-We ask you to reach 80% of your target by the end of April and aim to get the final 20% in by the end of August.
+We ask you to reach 80% of your target by the end of April and the final 20% in by the end of August.